-In collaboration with the University of Ulm both the Faculty of Law and the Faculty of Mathematics and Computer Science of the University of Heidelberg offer highly qualified graduates the opportunity to undertake
+The Faculty of Law and the Faculty of Mathematics and Computer Science of Heidelberg University, both in collaboration with the University of Ulm, offer an opportunity for

 in the field of digital law